royragsdale/picoCTF-legacy/picoCTF-web/notes.md

 * Shouldn't show option to create/delete group to teachers.
 * Group info in get_team_information is awkward
 * is_owner vs is_teacher in groups
+* It would be great to get teacher=Bool out of user, we could just aggregate it and it would be a lot smoother.
+* Affiliation does not work for team builder.